mattmoor/contour/site/docs/master/httpproxy.md

 #### Request and Response Header Policies

-Manipulating headers is also supported per-Service.
+Manipulating headers is also supported per-Service or per-Route.
 Headers can be added to or removed from the request or response as follows:

+per-Service:
 ```yaml
 apiVersion: projectcontour.io/v1
 kind: HTTPProxy